 The Single Equality Scheme (SES) to which this Statement relates also highlights how our school has worked with and listened to the staff, pupils, parents and carers to inform development of objectives and the need and commitment required to ensure the Scheme is a success.
 This is underpinned by a commitment to promoting positive relationships and understanding between all groups within our school community.

-For the year 2017-18 we have received £1,886 in High Needs Funding for a child with a Statement of SEN ( Autism) All other support for SEN comes as part of delegated funds from the LEA.
+For the year 2017-18 and 2018-19 we received £1,886 in High Needs Funding for a child with a Statement of SEN ( Autism) All other support for SEN comes as part of delegated funds from the LEA.

-Our SEN register for 2017-18 contains 12 pupils to date.
-The vast majority of these are linked to speech and language issues.
-We also have children with autism and dyslexia.
+Our SEN register in 2018-19 has 12 pupils.
+We have several children with autism and others with specific learning needs and behavioural needs.
 Alongside this register we maintain a list of vulnerable pupils which are targeted for additional nurture group time and other provision.

 We offer small class sizes, experienced staff and space for pupils who require it.
 We have close links with the Educational Psychology service and Speech and Language services.
 The Howgill Centre and other agencies have worked closely with us to support vulnerable pupils including those who are young carers.